-The project site is currently accessed from N.E.
-14th Street, which is a City of Vancouver public roadway.
-The proposed project will continue to take access from this public roadway.
+The project site is currently accessed from S.E.
+164th Avenue and S.E.
+6th Street, which are City of Vancouver public roadways.
+The proposed project will continue to take access from S.E.
+6th Street and limit the access from S.E.
+164th Avenue to fire access only.